drjoschua/nr-litteratur/USA-ASS.md

 ## Mankoff et al. (2005) Is your web page accessible?: a comparative study of methods for assessing web page accessibility for the blind

+__Participants__:
+* Blind (w/ screen readers)
+* Sighted (w/, w/o screen readers)

+Mankoff et al. (2005) compare different accessibility evaluation methods for blind and sighted experts including:
+* _user testing_ in the lab with blind people using screen readers,
+* _expert testing_ with WCAG 1.0 guidelines,
+* expert testing with _screen readers_ and a monitor,
+* _automated testing_ using Bobby 4.0 , and
+* asynchronous _remote testing_ by blind experts.

+They used the user testing as a baseline and categorized found issues into WCAG accessibility and empirical accessibillity problems.
+They showed that screen reader techniques could find 50 % of issues, at the same time as asynchronous user testing was least effective.
+They found strengths and weaknesses for all methods:
+* Screen reader testing performed best on effectivness (validity and thoroughness).
+* Remote and screen reader evaluation were equality better than other techniques on validity.
+* Screen reader was very good in finding a variety of of types of problems.
+* Tje re,pe group reported far fewer details and left out a lot of minor problems.

+They condlude that a multiple evaluators using screen reader were most effective at finding accessibility problems, at the same time as the screen reader would reduce the number of false positives.
+They show that multiple evaluaotros working independentaly were more efficient than individuals:
+Groups of 5+ could find 50\% of know problems.
+They conclude that using guidelines alone are inadequate for developers without accessibility training.

 ## McFadden et al. (2002) Remote Usability Evaluation: Overview and Case Studies